- What is a general election?

 Determining who is a good candidate is a judgment call that you get to make as a voter.
 You can make this decision in whatever way you choose.
 Our website provides you with several ways to contact your candidates so that you may ask him or her your questions.
 You may also view all recent news articles relevant to each candidate on the candidate page by clicking on a candidate’s name.

-On April 5th we provided all candidates with the following questions and have allowed the candidates to post and change responses at their convenience:
+During the election period, we will provide all candidates with the following questions and we will permit candidates to post and change responses at their convenience:

 - Is there anything in particular you would like to change in our province?
 In your electoral division?

-- What key issue(s) / topic(s) would like to stand for in your role as MLA, and why is it important to you?
+- What key issue(s) / topic(s) will you stand for in your role as MLA, and why are these important to you?

 - Do you have any other comments regarding your candidacy?

-You may also review the information candidates provide about themselves on their website, facebook page, or through their twitter and youtube accounts.
-Most candidates have a short bio that allows you to learn a little bit about their background.
+You may also review the information candidates provide about themselves on their website, Facebook page, or through their Twitter, Instagram, or Youtube accounts.
+Most candidate webpages have a short bio that allows you to learn a little bit about their background.

 A constituency is another name for an electoral division, which is a geographic area in which the people are represented by an elected MLA.
 There are 57 constituencies in Manitoba, covering all areas of the province.
 The candidate who wins your electoral division during an election will hold one of the 57 ‘seats’ in the Manitoba Legislature.